wttat/af2-batch-cdk/README.md

 * Upload the fasta file to the input folder in the S3 bucket just created.
 Check the S3 bucket arn in the cdk output.
 * Check the API Gateway's URL in the cdk output or via AWS console.
-* Using Postman to do this more convenient.
+* **Using Postman to do this more convenient**, please check it in the AWS blog on the top of this README.
 1. POST:Submit a job using POST method,change the KEY(if set) and ApiGW_URL to your own.

 ```